gregjd/frequent-finder/README.md

 **How's the speed?**

 This really depends.
-I've gotten results for Spokane in around 10 seconds.
-I've had Minneapolis's data take longer, though not painfully longer.
+I've gotten results for Spokane in around 10 seconds, while San Francisco's (SFMTA) took about a minute and a half.
 The key issues here are how much data there is (particularly in the `stop_times.txt` file) and what the patterns in the data are.

 Regardless, this doesn't seem like a big deal right now.
 For starters, FrequentFinder isn't really about blazing speed, since it's not intended to be an in-the-moment service.
 The current runtime is fine.